 The behaviour of young internet users is being shaped by social media

-Cyberbullying can be detrimental to self-esteem precisely because it happens in such a public place and, unlike schoolyard bullying, it leaves a digital record that can be shared and passed around.
+Cyberbullying can be detrimental to self-esteem precisely because it happens in such a public place and, unlike schoolyard bullying, it leaves a digital record that can be shared and passed around, prolonging it.

 “In our recent study, Digital Deception: Exploring the Online Disconnect between Parents and Kids, it was found that 93% of youth (ages 10–17) have at least one social media account, and 86% check those accounts daily . . . it was found that Facebook, Ask.fm, and Twitter were the three sites where bullying occurred the most–although Facebook was a clear frontrunner with 54% of reports originating from those using the well-known social networking tool.”— McAfee, Cyberbullying: Words do Hurt When it Comes to Social Media